 The intense red wine of Montepulciano d’Abruzzo (made from the Montepulciano grape and not to be confused with the Tuscan town of Montepulciano) lends itself beautifully to the popular lamb dishes, whilst another D.O.C. wine, the dry white Trebbiano d’Abruzzo is excellent with any fish dishes.

 With such a varied landscape from lovely sandy beaches through to the mountainous areas, the choice of properties will obviously reflect this.
-In the coastal towns of Pescara, Silvi, Tortoreto and Giulianova, you buy real estate such as seaside apartments and village houses.
+In the coastal towns of Pescara, Silvi, Alba Adriatica with Collonella just a few kms from the sea, you can buy Italian real estate such as seaside apartments and village houses.
 Slightly inland, in the ancient town of Citta Sant’Angelo you can buy lovely apartments in restored palazzi as well as town houses.
-In the surrounding areas, or around Atri, and yet only a few kilometers from the sea, properties to buy include villas with spacious gardens close to the national parks and even complete hamlets to buy for development.
+If the rural lifestyle is for you there is plenty of choice in the surrounding with property to restore with land or a new style villa.